sunnysidesounds/matilda_cupcake_financials/README.md

 If you need some help at any point during the week, submit a help request here!
 I'll try and connect you with a mentor or send you some resources.Good luck, I'll check in later this week!

+## Project Breakdown

+### Minimum Requirements
+- [ ] Answer: How much money did I make last year?
+(Yearly Revenue Totals)
+- [ ] Answer: How much money do I make in a typical month?
+(Monthly Revenue Totals)
+- [ ] Answer: How much money do I make in a typical week?
+(Weekly Revenue Totals)

+### Extras / Optionals:
+- [ ] Break these stats down by item.
+- [ ] Generate a graph of the data, Matilda loves charts
+- [ ] Get creative with the input.
+Maybe you can think of something she'll actually use.